Technical Newsletter vol.11 : Micro MIM technology can be further extended with Titanium

 Latest technologies in metal powder are applied in Micro MIM

-In MIM, the use of spherical powder improves the flowability during moulding, so more complex shapes can be manufactured.
+In metal injection mould or MIM, the use of spherical powder improves the flowability during moulding, so more complex shapes can be manufactured.
 Furthermore, if the particle size distribution range is spread to a finer degree, deformation during the sintering process is suppressed.
 However, fine powders have problems such as greatly reducing the flowability and causing unnecessary reaction with the binder frequently due to the increment of surface area.
 Micro MIM Japan and Taisei Kogyo have overcome the above problems applying our original µ-MIM technology.
 In our production, (b) EIGA and (c) plasma atomised powder are employed, which are ideal for MIM production. µ-MIM technology realises mass production of complex micro titanium component parts while fulfilling mechanical properties.

 Hi, I am David and in charge of business development for the European market.
 I just moved to Offenburg (southwestern Germany), where our european office is located.
 As I have lived in Japan for about 7 years, I consider the country as my second home.
 In Tokyo I have been living the metropolitan life, so it was a challenge to get used to a more „countryside“ way of live, but moving between different cultures I learned to adapt to new enviroments quickly.
 I am looking forward to explore the nearer surroundings with my bicycle, and in winter I hope to get the chance to go snowboarding in the mountains.
 If you have any questions regarding Japan, please do not hesitate to contact me in English or German (check our website for contact details).
 Thank you!